vivaria/edisonrul.ing/docs/source/cards/a/agido.md

 ### Card Rulings

-●The ●This effect activates in Substep 7 - End of the Damage Step.
+●This effect activates in Substep 7 - End of the Damage Step.
 ●Agido can Special Summon itself.
 ●This effect does not target.